julian-robbert/rock-paper-scissors/README.md

 # rock-paper-scissors
-First javascript project for the odin project.
-Uses js to make a rock paper scissors game
+A rock paper scissors game with a simple UI made with HTML CSS and JS